 Creating content for a larger audience provides students with an authentic purpose; they will be motivated to edit, revise and produce a higher quality of work.
 Through the students’ use of digital tools, the focus of activity will shift from teachers to students.
 Inquiry-based, student-directed methods will replace lecture-based methods.
 Learners will be more active as they solve problems, answer questions, brainstorm, work in teams, debate, and formulate questions of their own.
 Interactive tools, digital resources, and creation/production tools will enable deeper study.
 Teachers will be better able to modify, extend and individualize digital content based on student need.

-By introducing Chromebooks to the 1:1 program John Therry Catholic College aims to support all students in improving student engagement, participation and achievement.
+By introducing Chromebooks and Windows devices to the 1:1 program John Therry Catholic College aims to support all students in improving student engagement, participation and achievement.
 Chromebooks are a powerful tool for collaboration, active participation, critical thinking, innovation and discovery.
 They allow students to personalise their learning to suit their individual needs, abilities and interests.

-Parents may choose to purchase their child’s Chromebook through the purchasing portal listed below or from a retailer of their own choosing.
+Parents may choose to purchase their child’s Chromebook or Windows Device through the purchasing portal listed below or from a retailer of their own choosing.
 Students are expected to bring their own device to school every day.
 The school requests that every student have a case, bag or sleeve to protect their device and a set of headphones for use when listening to multimedia resources in order to minimise noise levels in classes.

 MacOS and Windows Devices (Years 10 to 12)

 As our students progress into senior school it is important that our students have the technology to do the very best that they can.
 As some subjects have major works and other highly demanding tasks, it is important that students have access to various software and better processors.
 For this reason, we allow students to bring either a Windows or MacOS laptop to school.
 It doesn't matter which device is purchased as it does come down to personal preference.